 Upon reception of the Transcript of Records, the GMCI sends it to the home institution, along with a copy of the LA, or in some cases, with the documents with the changes to the LA.
 The School sends to the GMCI a statement with the final grades obtained by equivalence.
 Any claim in assigning final grades, when they concern the transposition of grades between two countries should l be addressed to the academic services of the respective School.
 Il the students receives the Transcript of Records directly, he /she should always deliver it at the GMCI.
 If the Transcript of Records is delivered directly to the student upon his/her return, he/she should hand it to the GMCI which will then forward it to the appropriate School.
 The Student Erasmus Final Report tis required , through purely for statistical purposes , and is made available online to the student by the National Agency.

-Being an Erasmus + student does not necessarily indicate that you will receive a mobility grant.
+Being an Erasmus + student does not necessarily means that you will receive a mobility grant.
 Nevertheless, if the student is selected he/she can receive an Erasmus scholarship that will cover the difference of level of life between his/her country and the host country.

 Yes. it is,.
 Nonetheless the student should obtain the permission from both institutions to extend the period.
 He /She have to change the LA accordingly and follow the deadlines to issue the changes.
 The GMCI should be informed of the intention to prolong the period of mobility.